aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/aspose-words-document-object-model/_index.md

 Typed properties are merely useful shortcuts that sometimes provide easier access than generic properties inherited from [Node.ParentNode](https://apireference.aspose.com/words/net/aspose.words/node/properties/parentnode) and [CompositeNode.FirstChild](https://apireference.aspose.com/words/net/aspose.words/compositenode/properties/firstchild).

-The following code example shows how to use typed properties to access nodes of the document tree:
+The following code example demonstrates how to use typed properties to access nodes of the document tree:

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Node-ExNode-TypedAccess.cs" >}}